 The Fabric Wearability Code is based on one of the durability testing standards used in the upholstery industry.
 The code, or test result value, is useful as a basic indicator of how much wear and tear an upholstery fabric can withstand.
 While a code or test score is not a guarantee of quality or even durability, it can help you choose the right type of fabric for your application.

 How the Wearability Test Works

 The standard wearability test used in the United States is called the Wyzenbeek test, also known as the "double-rub" test.
 During the test, fabric is rubbed back and forth with a piece of cotton duck fabric.
 Each back-and-forth motion, or double rub, counts as one cycle.
 The idea is to approximate the wear and tear that comes from someone sitting down or getting up from an upholstered seat.
-As a general guideline, 3,000 double rubs equals one year's worth of use.
+As a general guideline, three thousand double rubs equals one year's worth of use.

 Where to Find Wearability Codes

 You can find fabric wearability codes on manufacturers’ swatch samples in dealer showrooms.
 Ask a salesperson to help if you cannot find the fabric wearability code on your own.
 If you're shopping for fabric online, look for wearability data with each fabric product.
 Not all online retailers publish test results.
 If you can't find the data, contact the retailer or the fabric manufacturer.

 Wearability Codes for the Wyzenbeek Test

 Wearability data may be provided as a number (such as thirty thousand) or simply as a code (such as MD, for "medium duty").
 Here are the basic codes and the associated range of test values: